courtcraw/mesadu_wdbinaries/docs/lab1.md

 In order to add these values to history columns, we cannot simply add the values to <code>history_columns.list</code>, instead we need to modify <code>run_star_extras</code>.

 Open <code>run_star_extras</code> and replace the include statement with the contents of <code>$MESA_DIR/star/job/standard_run_star_extras.inc</code>.
 Then, find the subroutine and function that would allow us to add data to additional history columns.
-Take a look through the [MESA Documentation](https://docs.mesastar.org/en/release-r24.03.1/using_mesa/extending_mesa.html) if you are not sure.
+Take a look through the <a href="https://docs.mesastar.org/en/release-r24.03.1/using_mesa/extending_mesa.html" target="_blank">MESA Documentation</a> if you are not sure.

 <hint><details>
 <summary> Hint (click here) </summary><p>